 To allow remote monitoring of the instrument tilt and to assist in the tilted installation of the instrument, the SR30 features a digital tilt sensor.
 The tilt sensor measures the gravitational acceleration on three axes and calculates the corresponding zenith tilt angle of the pyranometer.
-For an accurate, absolute measurement of the tilt angle with respect to horizontal, the sensor is factory-calibrated relative to the bubble level and using an independent tilt measurement.
-Temperature correction coefficients of the tilt measurement are programmed during production and provided for each individual sensor on the product certificate.
-The tilt sensor has an absolute accuracy of \pm 1 ° between 0 and 90 ° tilt angle.
-This accuracy is sufficient for use in PV performance monitoring and installation in Plane of Array.
+For an accurate, absolute measurement of the tilt angle with respect to horizontal, the sensor is factory-calibrated relative to the bubble level.
+Temperature correction coefficients of the accelerometer are programmed during production to minimise temperature drift.
+Calibration and temperature coefficients are provided for each individual sensor on the product certificate.
+The tilt output accuracy is sufficient for use in IEC 61724-1 compliant PV performance monitoring and installation in Plane of Array.